 If you like seafood, try ukha, a fish soup with a clear broth.
 Many different kinds of fish can be used to make this soup, including bream, wels catfish, northern pike, and ruffe.

 You may have already heard of pirozhki (also known as piroshki or pyrizhky).
 These little baked or fried puff pastries are packed full of potatoes, meat, cabbage, or cheese.
 The stuffed pockets are popular all around Russia, and Ukraine.

-Pelmeni is the national dish of Russia.
+Pelmeni is considered the national dish of Russia.
 They are pastry dumplings are typically filled with minced meat and wrapped in a thin, pasta-like dough.
 They can be served alone, slathered in butter and topped with sour cream, or in a soup broth.
 Definitely a favorite in Russia and Eastern Europe!

-Blini or blin is a wheat pancake rolled with a variety of fillings: jam, cheese, sour cream, caviar, onions, or even chocolate syrup.
+Blini is a wheat pancake rolled with a variety of fillings: jam, cheese, sour cream, caviar, onions, or even chocolate syrup.
 It is Russia's equivalent to a crepe.
 At any restaurant where you aren’t sure of any of the other dishes, blini are always a safe bet.
 Blini are such an important part of Russian cuisine, a festival called Maslenitsa celebrates the beginning of spring with them.

 Russian kebabs are called shashlyk or shashlik.
 Like any kebab, they consist of cubed meat and veggies grilled on skewers.

 Beef stroganoff consists of strips of beef in a creamy sauce with mushrooms or tomatoes, often served with rice, noodles, or potatoes.
 This recipe has a long history, and many variations for its preparation exist.